What Are Senior Rehabilitation Centers - Senior Rehab Guide

-Rehab centers and nursing homes are given a star rating from Medicare based on inspections and quality measures.
-Facilities are given a rating between one and five stars and give us a snapshot of the overall quality of a facility.
+Rehab centers and nursing homes are given a star rating from Medicare, based on inspections and quality measures.
+Facilities are given a rating between one and five stars to give us a snapshot of the overall quality of a facility.

-Ensuring there is enough staff around per patient can be an important factor for safety and quality of care.
+Ensuring there is enough staff around for every patient can be an important factor for safety and quality of care.
 Staffing data is included in the Medicare star rating as well.
-This is also the time to check to make sure the specific services listed above are offered.
+This is also the time to check to ensure the specific services mentioned above are offered.

 Reading reviews and asking friends for opinions helps us get a feel for how a center treats patients and staff.
 Some angry reviews can be harsh, so it is always best to tour a facility before making a final judgment.
 Asking the opinion of long time medical providers can also give us a head start on the search.

 Not every rehab center will offer the same level of privacy we are used to in our own home.
 In addition to a shared meal and activity spaces, there are often shared sleeping and living areas.
 Private rooms or accommodations are difficult to come by, but not impossible to find.

 While most of us prefer a rehab center in our area, its good to double-check the exact location of a facility.
 Is it close to your doctor's offices?
 Will friends and family be able to come to visit easily?
 These are important factors to consider for a place you are planning on living for a while.